 Next come a Rove Beetle, and another unknown beetle, which seems metallic.

 Moving on to the bugs, here is an orange Zelus luridus.
 And now for the leafhoppers.
 Bug #2 is an Eratoneura leafhopper, and #3 is an Arboridia, just folding (or unfolding) its wings.

-Here are two more leafhoppers: I don't know the name of either, but #2 is a breath-taking yellow (head end) to green (to end of abdomen) one.
+Here are two more leafhoppers: *First (note 10/20/2019) has been ID'd as Eratoneura era.* Number 2 is a breath-taking yellow (head end) to green (to end of abdomen) one.
 Third is the Western conifer seed bug.

 Last bugs: Here are the white-margined (stink?) bug, a stilt bug, and a brown marmorated (Boo - hiss) stink bug.
 The latter got established somehow in the house over the winter.
 I have been placing them into a little medicine bottle when they land on me when I'm reclining at the computer.

 Did someone say flies?
 Well, this week the types have expanded.
 My particular favorites are the Chironomid Midges with their various colors, long legs and bodies.
 Here are some males (females are harder to identify right off.).
 My big favorite is the green one!

 Two crane flies: one smallish, one large.
 And a Gall Midge.
 When I see antennae that look like little balls barely touching, I think Gall Midge.

 I hope you like green.
 Here are several different kinds of fly, all with shades of green in their bodies.
 Many of these flies are even smaller than midges, like a piece of fluff you can barely SEE.
 But the camera speaks.